shivi-9/AnalysisofHistoricalEconomicData/Analysis.md

-MA 615 Homework 8
+Analysis of Historical Economic Data
 ================
 Shivangi

-For this HW we will use a dataset of historical economic data derived from <http://www.jerrydwyer.com/growth/index.html>.
-The data variables are described below and we’ll be investigating which variables can be used to predict `ypp`, the output per-capita.
+For this project I used a dataset of historical economic data derived from <http://www.jerrydwyer.com/growth/index.html>.
+The data variables are described below and I’ll be investigating which variables can be used to predict `ypp`, the output per-capita.

 | Variable | Description                                       |